Garathd/vidx-video-sharing/README.md

 ### CSS

-I'm using SCSS to build my css stylesheets and probably a little unconventially I'm using [Materialize](https://materializecss.com/) and also [Bootstrap 4](https://getbootstrap.com/).
+I'm using SCSS to build my css style sheets and probably a little unconventionally I'm using [Materialize](https://materializecss.com/) and also [Bootstrap 4](https://getbootstrap.com/).
 To be honest though it doesn't seem to have any adverse effects and over all looks better and is more responsive and visually pleasing out of the box when used together than individually.
-It was intially a mistake on my part but ended up looking pretty good.
+It was initially a mistake on my part but ended up looking pretty good.
 I also did a little research and decided to use the two of them after reading this [article](https://stackoverflow.com/questions/28613848/is-it-possible-to-integrate-materializecss-into-bootstrap).
 I also tried Material Design for bootstrap but wasn't happy with the way it looked

 ### JQuery